Mobile Symphony musicians teach general music to PreK-second grade classes in a school, one day a week for 25 weeks.

 The Suzuki Method combines a music teaching method with a philosophy, which embraces the total development of the child.
 Dr Suzuki’s guiding principle was “Character first, ability second”.

-A training ensemble for intermediate level violin, viola, cello and bass students.
+Two training ensembles for intermediate level violin, viola, cello and bass students.

 Enhance your musicianship through a more advanced string ensemble.